svachaj/classic-arcade-games/README.md

 This project is open source and available for personal and educational use.

+## 🤖 Development

+These games were generated using **GitHub Copilot** with **Claude Sonnet 4.5** as the AI coding assistant in VS Code.
+The entire project showcases the power of AI-assisted development in creating interactive web applications.

 ## 👨‍💻 Author

 Created with ❤️ for retro gaming enthusiasts